cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 - Python 3.6+
 - CMake
 - Tensorflow, PyTorch, or MXNet
-- OpenMPI (optional, could use Gloo)
+- OpenMPI (optional, could use Gloo, which is included)

 then horovod should be able to be installed with pip:
 ```